danielfeitopin/mqtwister/CONTRIBUTING.md

 3. Include steps to reproduce the issue, expected behavior, and any relevant logs or screenshots.

 ### To Suggest Improvements

-1. Check the [Issues](https://github.com/danielfeitopin/mqtwister/issues) to see if your idea has already been proposed.
+1. Check the [Issues](https://github.com/danielfeitopin/mqtwister/issues) and [Discussions](https://github.com/danielfeitopin/mqtwister/discussions) to see if your idea has already been proposed.
 2. Open a new issue or start a discussion to describe your suggestion in detail.

 ### To Send Code Patches (Pull Requests)

 1. Fork the repository and create a new branch for your changes.
 2. Make your changes following the [Code Style and Conventions](#code-style-and-conventions).
 3. Write or update tests to cover your changes.